-By the time I hit my teens and was working I decided that the only way I was ever going to learn how to shoot well was to get an actual tool so I bought my first "real" camera when I was fifteen years old in 1975.
-I had worked for six months at a local restaurant as a dishwasher making $2.10 an hour (plus tip pool!) and I had saved up enough money to buy a Canon F-tb camera body with a 50mm f/1.8 lens, which at that time cost me $259.
-That was a lot of money in 1975 for a fifteen year old kid.
-When my grandfather, a stout Scotsman heard of my intended purchase he snorted at me in his thick Scottish brogue, "ar ya off yer nit?" (translation....are you f&*%^ing nuts?).
-I guess he didn't think my paying that much for a camera was a such a good idea.
-Lol.
-I was not deterred.
-Once I had learned how to use the camera I joined the yearbook committee in high school and photographed for them for four years.
-My time on the yearbook solidified my passion for photography and it shone a light toward my future profession.
-I decided in my last year of high school that I wanted to pursue photography for a living...much to the distress of my father who wanted me to be a carpenter like him.
+By the time I hit my teens I was working in a local restaurant and I decided that the only way I was ever going to learn how to shoot properly was to start by getting an actual tool...so...I bought my first "real" camera when I was fifteen years old in 1975.
+I had worked for six months as a dishwasher making $2.10 an hour and I had finally saved up enough money to buy the "camera of my dreams."
+It was a Canon F-tb with a 50mm f/1.8 lens, which at the time cost me $259.
+In 1975 that was an enormous amount of money for a fifteen year old kid.
+When my grandfather, a stout Scotsman, heard of my intended purchase he snorted at me in his thick Scottish brogue, "ar ya off yer nit?!" (translation....are you nuts?).
+Obviously he didn't think my paying that much for a camera at my age was a good idea.
+None the less...I was not deterred.
+Once I had learned how to use the camera I joined the yearbook committee and photographed for them for four of the five years I spent in high school.
+Many of my images grace the yearbook from those years.
+My time on the yearbook committee solidified my passion for photography and it shone a light toward my future profession.
+I decided in my last year that I would pursue photography for a living...much to the distress of my father who wanted me to be a carpenter like him.

-The contracted photographer at the Jockey Club (I was sub-contracted under him) decided to let his contract with the O.J.C. expire and it then came open to tender.
-So, my co-worker at the time and I decided that rather than be thrust out of our jobs because the contract was expiring underneath us we would form a business partnership and tender the contract ourselves....so we did just that.
-As we were already at the track doing the very job being contracted for (but not the current owners of the contract) the O.J.C. saw the wisdom in hiring us as a partnership company and they awarded us the contract.
-We began our own business operation for the Ontario Jockey Club in the late fall of 1982.
-I quickly realized that it was counter productive for me to continue studying a profession in University when I had been granted a lucrative contract in that profession so I made the decision to leave Ryerson in the middle of my second year and pursue this new golden opportunity.
-It was a decision I would not regret.
+The photographer at the Ontario Jockey Club I was working for decided to let his contract with the organization expire and it then became open to tender for any business enterprise.
+My co-worker at the time and I decided that rather than be thrust out of our jobs completely simply because the contract was expiring underneath us that we would form a business partnership and tender the contract ourselves under a new business partnership....so we formed a legal partnership and did just that.
+Since we were already at the race track doing the very job being contracted out for the Jockey Club saw the wisdom in hiring us as a partnership and they awarded us the contract.
+That was an enormous moment in my beginnings as a photographer.
+We began our business partnership in the late fall of 1982.
+I also quickly realized that it was completely redundant for me to continue paying for and studying a profession in University when I had just been granted a lucrative contract photographing the largest horse racing operation in Canada and was immediately making a great income in my chosen profession so I made the decision to leave Ryerson in the middle of my second year and pursue this new golden opportunity in earnest.